1jour1vin

 France's "Dry January" project unlikely to see the light of day in 2020

 In recent days, one operation has been the subject of heated debate: the "Alcohol-free January" plan.
 Inspired by England's "Dry January", the campaign was due to run for one month, in January 2020, and was launched by the Santé publique France health agency (which reports to the Minister of Health).
 Although associations and addictologists were delighted, no official announcement was made by the government.
 For wine professionals, this initiative was not at all good news, as they are already facing other worrying events.
 But for the time being, it would appear that the government is not in favor of this "alcohol-free month".
-During a trip to Champagne In mid-November, French President Emmanuel Macron told wine industry representatives that "there will be no dry January".
+During a visit to Champagne In mid-November, French President Emmanuel Macron told wine industry representatives that "there will be no dry January".

-A worrying campaign for wine industry players
+A worrying campaign for the wine industry

 In England, "Dry January" was introduced in 2013 by the Alcohol Change association.
 Its aim is simple: to stop - or at least reduce - alcohol consumption for the whole month of January.
 And over the years, this operation has grown in popularity.
 The Santé publique France agency wanted to draw inspiration from it, and a project was in preparation.
 Normally, it should have been unveiled before the end of the year.
 But for the wine industry, the campaign raised concerns that came on top of those caused by the Brexit and the US tariff hike on French wines.
 They therefore voiced their fears to the government and, in particular, to the President of the Republic when he was in Champagne.
 And they have, a priori, been heard, since this "Dry January" is not expected to take place in 2020.